-ENGL 2005 - Technical Writing (3CR)

-(3L) [E] This course develops writing styles and techniques, document design and formats, and audiences/readership considerations that are specifically suited to technological and scientific fields of study.
-The course concludes with a student-directed long form report.

-Prerequisites: ENGL 1010 with a "C" or better.
+ENGL 2005 - Technical Writing (3CR) (3L) [E] Technical Writing further refines the student's abilities to gather and synthesize material from independent reading.
+In addition the course develops writing styles and techniques, document design and formats, and audiences/readership considerations specifically suited to technological and scientific fields of study.
+Two oral presentations that incorporate visual rhetoric.
+The course concludes with a student directed research proposal or other research project, culminating in one of the two required presentations.
+Prerequisites: A grade of "C" or higher in ENGL 1010 within the last ten years.